 In 2021, the national average cost for an out of state move is $4,325, with a broader range of $2,551 to $6,381 depending on the overall distance and size of load, reports Home Advisor.
 Some additional factors that will influence this cost are the kind of moving service you use, whether you need to ship certain items, which packing materials you need to purchase, and if you choose to tack on moving insurance.

 You’ll also need to factor in gas prices, meals and overnight hotel rates if the trip to your new home takes more than a day.
 Here is a breakdown of the moving expenses to be aware of and budget for, so you’re not taken off-guard by potential hidden fees.
 (Note: these calculations from Home Advisor are based on long-distance moves of at least 400 miles.)
+In addition to these costs, you might also consider hiring the best car shipping company, especially if you’re moving cross-country.
+This will allow you to avoid wear and tear on your vehicle and potential delays due to unforeseen issues on the road.

 - Full Service Mover: $4,000 to $10,000+